jackarmley/kimclements-jekyll/about.md

 ---
 title: About
 layout: page
-permalink: /about/
+permalink: "/about/"
-menus: header
+menu:
+  header: {}

 ---

-About me
+About me and stuff